adelia8/adelia9/README.md

 Do not use adelia9 - use https://github.com/tinyib/tinyib/  instead because it is the original staring point.
 Also the codebase in adelia9 is going to be drastically changed.

 A fork of tinyib made for php 8.1.x  - With plans to drastically slim it down and re-work some of the code.
-The reason for the slimming is to focus on one db mode, that way it is easier to maintain.
+The reason for the slimming is to customize it for a special needs purpose, also to focus on one db mode, that way it is easier to maintain.
 Also there are a couple minor problems with php 8.2 beta so minor purges of code and slight re-writes from scratch will have to happen.
+KEEP IN MIND tinyib is GREAT- its just that this repo is straying far from that great use and using some of the tinyib code to do entirely different stuff.
+So to be clear i am NOT knocking tinyib at all.
+Say what you want... tinyib has been the best historical ib of all thime, and it has remained in that place for years.
+Unwaveringly.
 That is for php 8.2, but for now everything works with php 8.1.x

 PRO TIP- If you try to get current latest tinyib working on php 8.1.X and it gives an error message similar to:
 "implicit conversion from float 8.65 to int loses precision in functions.php line 780" - it has to do with a deprication